zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

           - Connection Type: *Cloud Wallet*

-          - Configuration File: Browse to and select *your wallet zip file* that you saved in your ApplicationIntegrationLabs folder ApplicationIntegrationLabs folder.
+          - Configuration File: Browse to and select *your wallet zip file* that you saved in your *ApplicationIntegrationLabs* folder.

-          - Service: *databaseappint\_high*  (That gives us the best performance.)
+          - Service: *\<Autonomous Database Name (all lowercase without spaces)\>\_high*  (That gives us the best performance.)

+          - If you are in an Oracle class, you may need to configure the *Proxy*:
+            - Click on the *Proxy* tab.
+            - Toggle on the *Use Custom Proxy* radio button.
+            - Enter the *Host* and *Port* values for the *Oracle SQL Developer Proxy*.
+You noted them in the *Prerequisites* section at the beginning of this document.

           - Click the *Test* button to see if SQL Developer can connect to your ATP instance.
 Wait for a moment as access is